top of page

 Fenway Park takes its name from its neighborhood.
 The term “fens” is an Old English term for a marshy area.
 If you walk a few blocks southeast of the ballpark you will find yourself in the Back Bay Fens, one of these marshy areas.

-Established in 1901 as the Boston Americans, The Red Sox are one of Major League Baseball’s oldest and most successful teams, winning 9 World Series on top of 14 American League Pennants, 10 AL East Division titles, and 8 more Wild Card berths.
+Established in 1901 as the Boston Americans, The Red Sox are one of Major League Baseball’s oldest and most successful teams, winning 9 World Series on top of 14 American League Pennants, 10 AL East Division titles and 8 more Wild Card berths.
 39 former Red Sox players are enshrined in the Baseball Hall of Fame.

-Food & Beverage 5
+Food & Beverage 4

 Even though Fenway Park has taken great strides in recent years to keep up with the trends of establishing gourmet options within their concession offerings, most longtime Red Sox fans will insist your best bet for food at Fenway Park are the numerous sausage carts that surround the ballpark.
 If it’s your first trip to Boston, this is where you should stop for that authentic Fenway experience.
 The prices are cheaper than on the inside, and the quality is, dare I say it, better.

 That’s not to say there are no quality options within Fenway Park.
-The team takes over Jersey Street starting ninety minutes before the first pitch.
-Here fans will find several stands offering some of Fenway Park’s more unique offerings, including El Tiante’s Grille, The Fenway Fish Shack, and A Taste of Boston, which features a rotation of local vendors.
+The team takes over Jersey Street starting ninety minutes before first pitch.
+Here fans will find several stands offering some of Fenway Park’s more unique offerings, including El Tiante’s Grille, The Fenway Fish Shack and A Taste of Boston, which features a rotation of local vendors.

 Coca-Cola products are featured at Fenway Park (An insider’s tip from Stadium Journey: If you plan to visit Fenway Park more than once this season, purchase a souvenir cup.
 They come with free refills all season long).